Women of the Water

 Grief in Relief is an eight-session, in-person program that invites a small circle of women into a series of embodied conversations and creative practices to explore and move grief intuitively so we can grow our capacity and confidence to well-tend experiences of loss with ourselves and with others.
 Each session includes facilitated discussion and guided artmaking.

-Grief and loss taking infinite forms, and all are welcome in this circle.
+Grief and loss take infinite forms, and all are welcome in this circle.

 Over eight in-person sessions we will: